thlorenz/FSharpSpec/README.markdown

 FSharpSpec is a BDD framework that leverages the succinctness of F# to create specifications without the noise.

 ## Why do I care?
-Well, lets wet your appetite with some samples which can be found in their entirety [here] (https://github.com/thlorenz/FSharpSpec/tree/master/src/Samples):
+Well, lets wet your appetite with some samples which can be found in their entirety [here](https://github.com/thlorenz/FSharpSpec/tree/master/src/Samples):

 Assuming we have a system under test:
 <pre>let sut = new StringCalculator()</pre>